Occupational Health and Safety Policy

 2. Purpose

-The purpose of this Policy is to establish the principles that must lay the foundations for the establishment of a framework for the management of occupational health and safety by the Company that provides safe and healthy conditions for the prevention of injuries and the promotion of physical, social, mental and emotional health in relation to the workplace, which are appropriate to the purpose, size and context of each organisation and to the specific nature of the risks at its facilities, as well as within its spheres of influence, all based on compliance with applicable labour laws and with good practices established at the international level, and particularly ISO standard 45001:2018 “Occupational health and safety management systems”.
+The purpose of this Policy is to establish the principles that must lay the foundations for the establishment of a framework for the management of occupational health and safety by the Company that provides safe and healthy conditions for the prevention of injuries and the promotion of physical health, social well-being, and mental and emotional health in relation to the workplace, which are appropriate to the purpose, size and context of each organisation, to the specific nature of the risks at its facilities, and to the opportunities for improvement to strengthen the Occupational Health and Safety Management System (OHSMS)(1), as well as to its spheres of influence, all based on compliance with applicable occupational health and safety laws and with good practices established at the international level, and particularly ISO standards 45001 “Occupational health and safety management systems” and 45003 “Psychological health and safety at work”.

 3. Main Principles of Conduct